[Content note: sexual assault and rape]

 Finally, Brock Turner’s own letter.
 No comment needed here.

-We need to open up a constructive conversation about rape and sexual assault.
+We need to open up a constructive conversation about sexual assault.
 Too many myths and mistruths abound.
 To start, here are 7 Rape Myths From Brock Turner’s Friend Leslie Rasmussen’s Statement, Debunked (*Note: she has since apologised for this letter).

 One of the most pervasive of myths is that of false accusations of rape.
 The thing is, this very rarely happens.
 Here is the truth: